vitarb/nvim-config/README.md

 # nvim-config

-Nvim configuration for software development that uses lazy plugin manager.
+Nvim configuration for software development that uses lazy plugin manager and LSP integration.
-Code navigation hotkeys are inspired by Intellij.
+Code navigation hotkeys are mostly inspired by Intellij.
 ```
 ├──  lua
 │   ├──  core